Group-Adapted Irreducible Matrix Units for the Walled Brauer Algebra: Introduction

 \subsection{Summary of the main results}

 In addition to the central result outlined in the abstract, we have obtained several supplementary findings that hold independent significance for the research community.
 For the reader's convenience, we provide a summary of these results below. \begin{itemize} \item We derived expressions for sandwiching elements from the algebra $\mathbb{C}[\s_p]\times \mathbb{C}[\s_p]$ by the operators generating the highest and the second highest ideal of the algebra $\mathcal{A}^{d}_{p,p}$ of partially transposed permutation operators.
 In particular, we show how such an operation of sandwiching connects with the partial trace calculated in the natural representation of the $\mathcal{A}^{d}_{p,p}$.
 Additionally, we proved a few new trace rules from compositions of the elements from $\mathcal{A}^{d}_{p,p}$ and $\mathbb{C}[\s_p]\times \mathbb{C}[\s_p]$.
 The main results concerning the above are contained in Fact~\ref{F:concatenation} and Theorem~\ref{thm:wba_element} in Section~\ref{sec:facts_of_alg_of_part_op}, and used by us later in this manuscript. \item We construct a family of irreducible matrix units within the second-highest ideal \(\mathcal{M}^{(p-1)}\) that are group-adapted to the action of $\mathbb{C}[\s_p]\times \mathbb{C}[\s_p]$ subalgebra, and thoroughly establish their properties - these are the main result of our work contained in Theorem~\ref{thm:lower_ideal_operator_G} and Theorem~\ref{thm:irrepsMp1}.
 This substantially extends our knowledge, since previous constructions~\cite{grinko2023gelfandtsetlinbasispartiallytransposed} did not take into account symmetry appearing on both sides of the wall.
 The results are obtained through a two-step approach.
 We start from Proposition~\ref{prop:Linspan} from Section~\ref{sec:family_of_spanning_operators_in_ideals}, where we introduce two classes of operators that form the linear span of the ideals \(\mathcal{M}^{(p)}\) and \(\mathcal{M}^{(p-1)}\), and prove Lemma~\ref{lemma:composition_of_fs} and~\ref{lemma:ad+b=m_mu}, establishing their composition and trace rules.
 These findings are subsequently applied in Section~\ref{sec:ideal_m-1} to construct and analyze the irreducible matrix units within \(\mathcal{M}^{(p-1)}\).
 Additionally, in Lemma~\ref{lemma:operator_H_generates_ideal_mp-1} we show how to express the partially transposed permutation operator $V^{(p-1)}$, generating the ideal \(\mathcal{M}^{(p-1)}\), in terms of the derived irreducible matrix basis.
-To the best of our knowledge, all results concerning the ideal \(\mathcal{M}^{(p-1)}\) are novel and represent a significant extension of prior work~\cite{StudzinskiIEEE22}. \item Using the constructed irreducible matrix units, in Theorem~\ref{thm:spec_of_rho_Gp} from Section \ref{sec:spectra_of_wba_elements}, we find matrix elements of the averaged (twirled) partially transposed permutation operators $V^{(p)},V^{(p-1)}$, generating the ideals \(\mathcal{M}^{(p)}\) and \(\mathcal{M}^{(p-1)}\), with respect to the cross action of $\s_p \times \s_p$:
+To the best of our knowledge, all results concerning the ideal \(\mathcal{M}^{(p-1)}\) are novel and represent a significant extension of prior work~\cite{StudzinskiIEEE22}.